Rumoi Moekko Haru Matsuri 2023: Cultural Adventure

 Senba Park is just behind Rumoi Roadside Station.
 This means that you have a wide space for parking in case you come by car.

-If you are commuting, ride the Horonobe Rumoi Line of the Engan Bus and board down at the Funaba Koen Mae bus stop.
+If you are commuting, ride the Horonobe Rumoi Line of the Engan Bus and get off at the Funaba Koen Mae bus stop.

 If you're coming in by train, despite being literally behind the train station, Senba Park is still about 10-15 minutes away on foot from Rumoi Station.